Sakib62/SWE_SUST/4thSemester/SWE227_TheoryOfComputation/readme.md

 **Proof about Sets**

 **Proof by contradiction**
-- Whether a number is irrational or not?
+<br>Whether a number is irrational or not?
 - Initially assume, *If H then C*.
-    - Then work with *If not H then C.* If this is not true, then initial assumption is true.
+<br>Then work with *If not H then C.* <br>If this is not true, then initial assumption is true.

 **Proof by counter example**
-- All odd numbers are prime (Not all)
+- All odd numbers are prime
 - <details> <summary><b>Prove: There is no pair of integer a and b such that a mod b = b mod a (a!=b)</b></summary>

      ```